L0neGamer/benjibot/SETUP.md

     3. To run the bot, type `stack run` into the terminal, and the bot will start to run
     4. Make sure to invite the bot to a server so you can test it out!

-Congratulations, you now know the very basics needed to set up your own tablebot!
+Congratulations, you now know the very basics needed to set up your own BenjiBot!

 To learn more about git, you should look up a tutorial or watch this video: <https://youtu.be/HOIC804Berc>